This story was originally published in the March 2020 issue of Quaker Action. It was updated in April 2021.

 Toward this end, AFSC has worked with faith communities, partner organizations, and individuals across the U.S. to engage members of Congress through briefings on Capitol Hill; legislative visits; and emails, petitions, and phone calls from constituents.
 We offer trainings and webinars, organize speaking tours, and advise faith-based communities and others on ways to make their voices heard.

 And our efforts are making a difference.
-In April 2019, Rep. Betty McCollum introduced new legislation to hold Israel accountable for its continued abuse of Palestinian children in military detention.
-The “Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act” (H.R.
-2407) would ensure that U.S. financial assistance to Israel is not used for the military detention, interrogation, abuse, or ill-treatment of Palestinian children.
+In April 2021, Rep. Betty McCollum introduced new legislation to hold Israel accountable for its continued abuse of Palestinian children in military detention.
+The new bill “Defending the Human Rights of Palestinian Children and Families Living Under Israeli Military Detention Act” (H.R.
+2590) would prohibit U.S. funding for detaining and abusing Palestinian children, demolishing and seizing Palestinian homes, and further annexing Palestinian lands in the occupied West Bank.
 H.R.
-2407 builds from a similar bill introduced by McCollum in 2017, which was the first-ever bill to address Palestinian human rights in Congress.
-It was signed by 31 representatives.
+2590 builds from similar bills introduced by McCollum in 2017 and 2019 that centered Palestinian rights.

-By November 2020, 25 representatives had signed support for H.R.
-2407, including several new progressive members of Congress who have responded to grassroots pressure to support Palestinian rights.
-“We’re seeing more members of Congress who are not afraid to challenge the status quo when it comes to addressing human rights violations that are happening in other countries, including Israel,” Jennifer says.
-“I’m particularly pleased that all supporters of this bill were re-elected by wide margins in the 2020 election.
-We also have commitments from several newly elected representatives to support new legislation on this issue next year.”
+Today there are more members of Congress who are not afraid to challenge the status quo when it comes to addressing human rights violations that are happening in other countries, including Israel.
+Jennifer says, “I’m particularly pleased that all supporters of the bills centering Palestinian children’s rights were re-elected by wide margins in the 2020 election.
+Several newly elected representatives were also among the first to support H.R.
+2590 and Dear Colleague letters to Secretary of State Blinken on Palestinian access to the COVID-19 vaccine, restoring aid to Palestinians, and stopping Israeli demolitions of Palestinian homes this year.”

 Congregations step up